Zekao/ft_transcendence/README.md

 # ft_transcendence
-ft_transcendence is the last 42 comon core projet.
+ft_transcendence is the last 42 common core projet.

-He have for objectif to learn web development on typescript language with different framework like nestjs for backend or vuejs for frontend.
-This project has realize in team of 3 to 5 people
+With this project, we will learn web developement in typescript with different frameworks such as nestjs for the backend and vuejs for the frontend.
+This project has to be made in team between 3 and 5 students.

 # Table of contents
 1. [Installation](#installation)